Government of Nova Scotia

 Milk Packaging

 In Nova Scotia, milk producers voluntarily take responsibility for the end of life management of the fluid milk packaging they produce in the province.
-Through a stewardship agreementPDF Download Link (PDF:16k) between NS Environment, The Atlantic Dairy Council and the 7 solid waste management regions (as established under the solid waste resource management regulations), the costs of recycling milk packaging are borne by the producers rather than by taxpayers.
+Through a stewardship agreementPDF Download Link (PDF:16k) the Department of Environment and Climate Change, The Atlantic Dairy Council and the 7 solid waste management regions (as established under the solid waste resource management regulations), the costs of recycling milk packaging are borne by the producers rather than by taxpayers.

 This program seeks to: